vekatze/neut/book/src/variants-structs-and-lambdas.md

 (pointer-to-a, discriminant, 1, pointer-to-Nil) // 4-word tuple
 ```

-where the `discriminant` is an integer that is used to distinguish constructors; In this case the actual value for `MyCons` will be 1.
+where the `discriminant` is an integer that is used to distinguish constructors; In this case, the actual value for `MyCons` will be 1.
 That of `MyNil` will be 0.

-When `match` is used against a value of variant type, the inner values of given value is extracted, and the unnecessary data is freed.
+When `match` is used against a value of variant type, the inner values of the given value are extracted, and the unnecessary data is freed.
 For example, if the given value is `MyCons(1, Nil)`, the following will happen:

-1. the `1` and `pointer-to-Nil` is extracted to be used later,
+1. the `1` and `pointer-to-Nil` are extracted to be used later,
 2. the `pointer-to-a` is discarded along its type `tau`, and
 3. the outer 4-word tuple is freed.

 ---

-Also, if the variant type and all its constructor doesn't need any arguments, the internal representation of the variant type is optimized into enum.
+Also, if the variant type and all its constructor don't need any arguments, the internal representation of the variant type is optimized into an enum.
 For example, consider the following code:

 ```neut
 variant color {